Contact Us for a Free Consultation (213) 542-0979

 Bail For Criminal Cases In Los Angeles County

-The judges in Los Angeles County specifically have got together and they have determined what they believe is the statutory bail for each crime.
-In other words, they've set a bail for every single crime there is and special allegation and probation violation and that's typically the bail the judge is going to set unless there's some sort of circumstances that warrant otherwise.
+The judges in Los Angeles County have gathered and determined what they believe is the statutory bail for each crime.
+In other words, they've set bail for every single crime, special allegation, and probation violation, and that's typically the bail the judge will set unless some circumstances warrant otherwise.

-I'm constantly arguing all the time for bail being set for lower than the statutory scheme so my clients can get out, and they are able to fight their case from the outside to be able to assist with their defense because it is extremely difficult to fight a criminal case while you are in custody and to be able to properly assist your attorney.
+I'm constantly arguing for bail to be set lower than the statutory scheme so my clients can get out and fight their cases from the outside.
+It is tough to fight a criminal case while you are in custody and to be able to assist your attorney properly.

 Factors That Determine Bail Amount in Los Angeles Criminal Cases

-If they're looking at life in prison that would obviously make it much more likely that they might be a flight risk.
-Other things that a judge looks at in determining whether someone is a flight risk is whether or not they live in the jurisdiction – how long they've lived in the jurisdiction.
+If they're looking at life in prison, it would make it much more likely that they might be a flight risk.
+A judge also considers other things in determining whether someone is a flight risk, such as whether or not they live in the jurisdiction and how long they've lived there.

 Do they have family in the jurisdiction?
 Do they have a job in the jurisdiction?
 Do they have property in the jurisdiction?
-If all these answers are yes, then that's a pretty strong argument that that person is not a flight risk.
+If all these answers are yes, then that's a strong argument that that person is not a flight risk.
 They're not just going to run away when they have all these things to lose if they do that.
-So, a flight risk is really determined by whether or not the particular person will come back to court and address the charges.
+So, a flight risk is determined by whether or not the particular person will return to court and address the charges.

-One of the best arguments obviously, is the person has no criminal record, has never had any problems, is not a danger to the community and is not a flight risk and the defense attorney is able to bring some solid facts to substantiate that.
-In that circumstance, the judge is either likely to set an OR or own recognizance release where the person doesn't have to post any bail or set a low bail that's very easy for the person to post the bail.
+One of the best arguments is the person has no criminal record, has never had any problems, is not a danger to the community, and is not a flight risk.
+The defense attorney can bring some solid facts to substantiate that.
+In that circumstance, the judge is likely to set an OR or own recognizance release where the person doesn't have to post any bail or set a low bail, making it very easy to post the bail.

-They're probably not looking at as much time in custody as somebody who has a serious criminal record and they are probably much more likely to show up.
-When it comes to setting bail and dealing with bail issues, the best thing to do is sit down with an attorney and give them all the details of the case and your personal situation and let them be the guiding force as it relates to bail.
-Let them make the crucial decisions and let them make the crucial arguments so you can get out as fast as humanly possible.
+When it comes to setting bail and dealing with bail issues, the best thing to do is sit down with an attorney, give them all the details of the case and your personal situation, and let them be the guiding force as it relates to bail.
+Let them make the crucial decisions and essential arguments so you can get out as fast as possible.

 Related Content: